dancasey-ie/django_soil_lab/README.md

 __Known Bugs__

-- Shaded border below nav, causing unwanted seperation between cloudy sky and white background
-- background image reduced in height when opened on mobile, works fine when using both chrome and firefox dev tools
+- background image reduced in height when opened on mobile, works fine when using both chrome and firefox dev tools. only on my phone
 - footer position not uniform between home and rest
 - nav list position should be positione at bottom of nav
 - brand should be bigger in > md